react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/routing.md

 ## Why not using [connected-react-router](https://github.com/supasate/connected-react-router)?

 There is detailed explanation [here](https://reacttraining.com/react-router/web/guides/redux-integration/deep-integration).
-In short, it is not suggested to integrate route with redux, simply because it shoudln't be needed.
+In short, it is not suggested to integrate route with redux, simply because it shouldn't be needed.
 There are other ways of navigating as explained there.

 ## Usage